SpooPy-Notes-Org/SpooPy_Notes_Back_End/README.md

 Use our API to create personalized messages in a ransom note styled output image.
 Send the image to a recipient or use it as an asset in another project.

 ## API
+### GET /
+Query params:
+- query: a string of text representing the message you'd like in your SpooPy Note.
+- width (optional): the width of the output image.

+Returns:
-- **GET /?query=**: Add a message as the query parameter to generate a ransom note-like image that includes the text you passed in.
+- A ransom note-like image of the text you supplied in your query.

+### GET /dadjoke
+Returns:
-- **GET /dadjoke**: Returns a random dad joke from the [icanhazdadjoke API](https://icanhazdadjoke.com/api) in Spoopy Note's ransom note style.
+- A ransom note-like image of a random dad joke from the [icanhazdadjoke API](https://icanhazdadjoke.com/api).

 ## Architecture
 ### Packages